The best air quality monitors for 2024, according to experts

 • Low battery life

-Considering that a laboratory-grade air quality tester can cost thousands of dollars, it would seem impossible to make a competitive one in the two-digit range.
+Considering that a laboratory-grade air quality tester can cost thousands of dollars, it would seem impossible to make a competitive one in the three-digit range.
 However, with Temtop’s P20, that isn’t true.

 The Temtop P20 can measure PM2.5 pollutants.
-While it’d be nice to measure other pollutants or even other sizes of particulate matter, doing one thing well is quite impressive for the budget tier.
+While it’d be nice to measure other pollutants or even other sizes of particulate matter, doing one thing well is quite impressive.
 The P20’s AQ-SPEC report tells us that the machine’s precision is most accurate when the local temperature is lower.
 That being said, the measurements indicate an accuracy of over 90% for most conditions at 68 degrees Fahrenheit.

 You’ll probably enjoy having the Temtop P20 around, as it is also a rather nice LCD screen clock.
 To take a bit of the mystery out of the reading counts, a cute smiley face interprets the PM2.5 levels as good, fair, or poor.
 Another smiley face interprets your local humidity levels in a similar manner.